 We regularly encourage reading for pleasure at home through tasks we set for the whole school.
 These have included such activities as a Reading Bingo sheet, Extreme Reading competition and a sponsored read to raise money for our school fund to buy more books in school.

 Scholastic Book Fayres are well-supported by our children and their parents and families.
 We try to coordinate the Book Fayre with our reading events.
 The commission raised through these events are used to buy books to enhance our classroom libraries.

 Depending on the age of children, we provide daily guided reading group sessions or whole-class reading sessions.
 We have found success with both strategies and feel that there are benefits to both approaches.

-Every fortnight, each class pairs with another to share a book together.
+Every week, each class pairs with another to share a book together.
 Younger children have the opportunity to be read to by an older child, or to practise their reading skills to an older audience.
 We have found this to be a thoroughly enjoyable activity for the children and they look forward to reading together in different areas around school.